Ethra8/history-quiz/README.md

 ## USER PROFILES
 1. Malia is a history teacher at secondary level, and continuously researches for new technologies and websites to test her students' knowledge.
-2. Sarah is interested in history, and wants to learn more.
+2. Josh is an English teacher, and continuously researches for new technologies and websites for her students to practice comprehension skills on any general topic, including history.
-3. Brian enjoys any kind of quiz which will test his knowledge on general topics, such as general histotry facts.
-Is keen to employ some of his leisure time researching new cultural entertainment to do at home, or on the train on his way to work.
+3. Sarah is interested in history, and wants to learn more.
-4. Mara is an English teacher, and and continuously researches for new technologies and websites for her students to practice comprehension skills on any general topic, including history.
+4. Brian enjoys any kind of quiz which will test his knowledge on general topics, such as general history facts.
+He's keen to employ some of his leisure time researching new cultural entertainment to do at home, or on the train on his way to work.

 # UI
 ## UI - FIXED NAVIGATION BAR